 - Vasectomy reversal

 To schedule an appointment with an infertility specialist, call 254-724-2314.

 Does insurance cover infertility treatments?

-At your initial consultation, Scott & White financial advisors can go over costs and can help figure out what your insurance may cover.
+At your initial consultation, Baylor Scott & White financial advisors can go over costs and can help figure out what your insurance may cover.
 Many insurance plans will cover initial consultation, diagnostic testing and medications.
 Some plans may also cover all or a portion of certain procedures, including IUI and IVF treatments.
-If your insurance doesn’t cover fertility treatments, Scott & White financial advisors can help find additional financial assistance for patients who qualify.
+If your insurance doesn’t cover fertility treatments, Baylor Scott & White financial advisors can help find additional financial assistance for patients who qualify.